python/devguide/pullrequest.rst

 #. `Create Pull Request`_ on GitHub to merge a branch from your fork

 #.
+Make sure the continuous integration checks on your Pull Request
+   are green (i.e. successful)

+#.
 Review and address `comments on your Pull Request`_

 #.
 When your changes are merged, you can :ref:`delete the PR branch